 Monday, September 4, 2023

 On this morning, I grabbed breakfast solo while Kathi rested some more.
 I did grab an extra croissant for Kathi and some tea for her sore throat.
 We packed our bags and left them with the hotel clerk to be retrieved later in the day.
-We climbed the stairs up to the train station and waited for the next train to Santa Margharita Ligure (SML).
+We climbed the stairs up to the train station and waited for the next train to Santa Margherita Ligure (SML).
 And waited and waited and waited; there was some delay which lasted about an hour.
 To pass the time, I struck up a conversation with a bike trekker about his fancy bike with only one front fork.

 The train did eventually come, and Kathi and I arrived in SML by train, perhaps only a 10 minute trip from Camogli